 Please notify me 24 hour in advance (except emergency) if you are going to miss the lesson.
 You will then be given the opportunity to be rescheduled during the same week upon teacher’s availability (not guaranteed).
 If the lesson you missed cannot be rescheduled during the same week, it will be considered as a makeup, and that is allowed twice a year on mutual agreed time.

 You will need an 88 key acoustic piano in good condition (all keys equal, pedals working) to practice on.
 As you advanced to intermediate level, a grand piano is suggested because responsiveness of the keys and pedals work differently.
-The better piano you have, the earlier you can start develop wide arrays of tone qualities.
+The better piano you have, the earlier you can start develop wide arrays of dynamics and tone qualities.

 Your goal and the desired practice time will be discussed in lessons with Dr. Chang.

 In Short, daily practice sessions are more effective than one or two long sessions per week.
 The best time for students to practice is right after their weekly lesson, to solidify what they have just learned.
 Research has shown that retention of new knowledge drops to 60% after just 24 hours.
 It’s not a good idea to wait until the end of the week, then “cram” practice right before a student’s next lesson!

 Parental involvement in home practice is crucial for student's success.
 Please help your child/children establish and stick to a practice routine, and see that practice time is free of distractions.
 If you are the parent of an elementary age student, please plan to go through the practice goal list with them to help establish a plan for their daily practice.

-All the students are encouraged and will be given equal opportunity to perform at recitals, taking exams or participate in contests.
+All the students are encouraged and will be given equal opportunity to perform at recitals, take exams or participate in contests.
 Just remember setting a goal is to play your best but not to compare yourself with other people.